 It is instructive that, toward the end of Solomon’s life, God used him to write one more book, which we find in the Bible.
 The book of Ecclesiastes gives us “the rest of the story.”
 Solomon throughout the book tells us everything he tried in order to find fulfillment apart from God in this world, or “under the sun.”
 This is his own testimony: “I amassed silver and gold for myself, and the treasure of kings and provinces.
 I acquired . . . a harem as well–the delights of the heart of man” (Ecclesiastes 2:8).
 But his harem did not bring happiness.
 Instead, “Everything was meaningless, a chasing after the wind; nothing was gained under the sun” (verse 11).
 At the conclusion of Ecclesiastes, we find wise counsel: “Here is the conclusion of the matter: Fear God and keep his commandments, for this is the whole [duty] of man” (Ecclesiastes 12:13).”

 It is never God’s will that anyone sin, but He does allow us to make our own choices.
 The story of Solomon is a powerful lesson for us that it does not pay to disobey.
 It is not enough to start well; we must seek God’s grace to finish well, too.
 Life without God is a dead-end street.
 Solomon thought that having 1,000 wives and concubines would provide happiness, but whatever pleasure he derived was not worth the price he paid.
-As a wiser Solomon said, “God will bring every deed into judgment” (Ecclesiastes 12:14).
+A wiser Solomon concluded that his life of pleasure was “meaningless” (Ecclesiastes 12:8), and the book of Ecclesiastes ends with the warning that “God will bring every deed into judgment” (verse 14).